Northern Domino (eA)

 In dominant black domino dogs, the A locus pattern will often be expressed to some degree.
 Some of their otherwise masked A locus pattern may become visible.
 This can cause an even gray overlay or mimic a patterned look by resembling normal E/- ky/ky phenotypes.

 KB domino combined at (tan points) or asa (saddle pattern) often expresses with a smutty grayish overcast on all areas that would normally be red in these patterns.
 Many Husky x Lab mixes have these sooty gray face markings.
-Sometimes, this combination can very much mimic normal tan points or saddles.
+Sometimes, this combination can very much mimic normal tan points.

 A reader suggested some dogs with domino + dominant black + tan points (eA/- KB/- at/-) might be hard to tell apart from normal E/- ky/ky at/a phenotypes which also often causes small-ish smutty points.